Appendix B — Setting up Git and GitHub

 • You should now have updated versions of R, RStudio, and your current packages.

-• The RStudio Terminal Pane should be configured to open with Bash.
+• The RStudio Terminal Pane should be configured to open with Bash (Windows) or zsh (Mac OS).

 • You should have a working GitHub account and be able to store a credential in your computer’s credential manager.